breez/breez-sdk-docs/src/guide/android_troubleshooting.md

 # Troubleshooting Android

-When including the Breez SDK and/or Notification Plugin into your application you might come across issues compiling because:
+After installing Breez SDK into your application you might come across issues compiling on Android platforms because Breez SDK's Notification Plugin:
-- it uses `kotlinx-serialization`
+- uses `kotlinx-serialization` dependency,
-- it relies on JNA library
+- and it relies on JNA library.

-If you do, there are several steps you can take to compile and build properly, even if they do not using the Notification Plugin feature.
+If you do, there are several steps you can take to compile and build properly, even if your application is not using the Notification Plugin feature.

 ## kotlinx-serialization